jrbeverly/profile/README.md

 ## GitLab CI

-This project's static Pages are built by [GitLab CI][ci], following the steps defined in [`.gitlab-ci.yml`](.gitlab-ci.yml):
+This project's static Pages are built by [GitLab CI](https://about.gitlab.com/gitlab-ci/), following the steps defined in [`.gitlab-ci.yml`](.gitlab-ci.yml):

 ```